The Most Expensive Ferraris And Lamborghinis Sold At Auction

 Rather surprisingly, the most expensive Lamborghini ever sold at auction is a bit more modern.
 A Veneno Roadster sold in Switzerland for approximately £6.5m, not far off double the original list price and equivalent to around 25 Huracan STOs.
 Based on the flagship Aventador, the Veneno was launched to celebrate Lamborghini’s 50th birthday with 9 roadsters and just 5 coupes built.

-The price fetched could be due to its rarity or even the mileage at just 201 miles, or perhaps the story behind this particular one does add a little fuel.
+The price fetched could be due to its rarity or even the mileage at just 201 miles, or perhaps the story behind this particular one does add a little fuel to the proverbial fire.
 This Veneno was sold as part of a collection seized from the son of an African president who was eventually found guilty of embezzlement in France.
 Sometimes, little stories like that are what can make something look appealing enough to stick an extra few million quid on the bid.

 Lamborghini has built some of its most exclusive models in the last 20 years or so, with models like the Reventon, Veneno, and Centenario.
 Could these models be the ones we see fetch big money in the future?
 Judging by the money paid for that roadster, it's entirely likely.